Normansville, New York: Demographics

 In 1886, the hamlet of Normansville (which then included both sides of the Normans Kill) included approximately 100 individuals, 22 families, and 17 dwellings.
 In 1993, it was estimated that the Bethlehem neighborhood of Normansville consisted of 50 people, 19 homes, and one church.

 Geography

-Normansville was located within and along the banks of a ravine.
+Normansville is located within and along the banks of a ravine.
 This ravine was carved by the Normans Kill, a creek and tributary of the Hudson River that forms the border between the city of Albany to the north and the town of Bethlehem to the south.
 The ravine is of clay banks with the creek flowing over a bed of slate.